-According to a research by the Ohio University, females are more prone to injuries than men.
+According to research by the Ohio University, females are more prone to injuries than men.

-This is because of their smaller frame, lower muscle mass, strength and their endocrine hormones.
+This is because of their smaller frame, lower muscle mass, strength, and endocrine hormones.

-Psychosocial causes like low social support and stress are likely to increase chances of computer injuries.
+Psychosocial causes like low social support and stress are likely to increase the chances of computer injuries.

-Other MSD injury risk factors while using computers are whole body vibration or incorrect posture while traveling to and fro from office and long duration contact stress ( body part coming in contact with outside element for long causing stress on muscles)
+Other MSD injury risk factors while using computers are whole-body vibration or incorrect posture while traveling to and fro from office and long duration contact stress ( body part coming in contact with the outside elements for long causing stress on muscles)

 Extreme temperatures like hot and cold can affect a person’s ability to judge force and strength.
 This can lead to the development of MSD.